Clemintina/AutoWhoFix/README.md

 This mod sends the /who command after your bedwars game has started on Hypixel, so you can still use your favourite stats overlay.

-Extra feature: For Duels, the /sc duels {playername} command of the Lilith overlay is executed automatically.
+Extra feature: For Duels, the /sc duels {playername} command of the Lilith overlay will automatically be executed.